Skip to main content

 Supported browsers

-Just install it, open a new tab, and you're all set!
+Just install the extension, open a new tab, and you're all set!

-Try out our progressive web app, which has all of the core functionality you need!
+You can try out our progressive web app, which has all the core functionality you need!

 Troubleshooting